tidymodels/TMwR/contributing.md

  * Adhere as best as possible to the [`tidyverse` style guide](https://style.tidyverse.org/).

- * Please avoid adding new pacakge dependencies.
+ * Please avoid adding new package dependencies.
 If that can't be avoided, add them to the DESCRIPTION file.